lukechampine/user/README.md

 `metadir`.

-Unlike most `user` commands, `mount` will remain running until you stop it with Ctrl-C. Don't kill it suddenly (e.g. by turning of your computer) or you will almost certainly lose data.
+Unlike most `user` commands, `mount` will remain running until you stop it with Ctrl-C. Don't kill it suddenly (e.g. by turning off your computer) or you will almost certainly lose data.
 If you do experience an unclean shutdown, you may encounter errors accessing the folder later.
-To fix this, run `fusermount` on the `mnt` directory to forcibly unmount it.
+To fix this, run `fusermount -u` on the `mnt` directory to forcibly unmount it.

 ### Downloading over HTTP